gitkraken/gk-dev-docs/gk-dev/gk-dev-faq.md

 ### When are invoices sent when I purchase a paid license?

 Invoice copies are emailed to the purchaser (Owner or Billing Contact) from `accounting@gitkraken.com` immediately upon purchase.
-If you have additional questions, please [contact our accounting team](https://www.gitkraken.com/billing-issues).
+You can also obtain a copy by going to [Billing History](https://gitkraken.dev/subscription/history).

 ***